-The hiss of the countless free-falling beads hitting the ground, bursting into droplets, and spreading tiny shockwaves is, collectively, exceptionally loud.
+The hiss of the countless free-falling beads hitting the ground, bursting into droplets, and spreading tiny shockwaves is, collectively, deafening.
 There’s little else to hear, except for the thunderclaps in the distance.

 The smell of the wet ground, the haze and the sound of rain finally dull the wandering senses.
 Like sitting next to a summer campfire, at night; when the conversations come to an end and the orange flame tongues have all the thoughts bewitched into nothing.

-The intensity of downpour wavers to a barely-noticeable drizzle in just a handful of minutes.
-Though still gloomy there are now some brakes in the cloud cover.
+The intensity of the downpour wavers to a barely noticeable drizzle in just a handful of minutes.
+Though still gloomy, there are now some brakes in the cloud cover.

 A few moments past, the drizzling stops.
 It’s misty and humid.
 Sparse steam clouds are floating low towards the mountainous forest at the west end of the city.
 The familiar sounds of traffic and street hustle fade back in with the added fizz of splashing water from under the vehicles, passersby feet, and off the roofs — dripping down to the puddles below.

 The air is steamy and fresh; the dust and pollution have been washed, the sky looks clear.
 The sun resumes its assault, unfiltered by the smog.

 Later that night, the flooded ditches, bushes, and tree lines will be filling the city with songs of grass frogs backed by the hull of cicadas.
 And with first morning light, the remaining moisture will float upwards, forming thick, white clouds on the way to join the revolving convection.

 Then, there are days, almost weeks, when the sky is unceasingly overcast, and light sprinkles fade in and out throughout.